hqng/hqng.github.io/_posts/2019-09-07-OTandInference-p3.md

 \end{align}
 $$
 {% endraw %}
-Clearly, Sinkhorn iteration is differentiable.<br>
+Clearly, Sinkhorn iteration is differentiable. <br>

 Sinkhorn's algorithm involves with a number of other measures in OT but we will skip them since it is  irrelevant to the next section, Wasserstein distance in VI.
-One last thing to remember is that when regularization coefficient $\epsilon$ tends to infinity, Sinkhorn's distance turns into Maximum Mean Discrepancy (MMD) distance. <br>
+One last thing to remember is that when regularization coefficient $ \small \epsilon$ tends to infinity, Sinkhorn's distance turns into Maximum Mean Discrepancy (MMD) distance. <br>

 ## [***Part 4***](/variational%20inference/OTandInference-p4/)